JashanJain/MPI-Programming/README.md

 # MPI-Programming
-Parallel and dsitributed computing using open MPI.
+This repo contains MPI programming for Parallel and dsitributed computing using open MPI.

-Assignement 2
-/home/jashan-jain/Pictures/Screenshots/Screenshot from 2025-03-18 23-31-55.png